 Our findings suggest new opportunities to design ASMR-based applications to present intimacy and deliver soothing experiences.
 For example, ASMR interactions allow service providers such as masseurs and Reiki masters to offer virtual treatments through ASMR videos.
-This virtual therapy could provide a possible solution when in-person service is unavailable, or for users who cannot afford in-person treatment.
-People separated from loving relationships [21] or patients living in stressful hospital settings [67] need intimate interactions.
+This virtual therapy could provide a possible solution when face-to-face service is unavailable, or for users who cannot afford in-person treatment.
+People separated from loving relationships [21] or patients living in stressful hospital settings [68] need intimate interactions.
 ASMR effects with close-mic whispers and near-camera touching could potentially engender a feeling of intimacy to induce relaxing experiences.
 Virtual social encounters with ASMR performers could also provide alternatives for people with social difficulties (e.g., due to autism or social anxiety) to enjoy safe, calm, regularized social experiences on demand [29].
 To augment such experiences, designers can create new ASMR video interactions.
 For example, ASMRtists use the talk-with and camerareaching techniques to mimic physical proximity.
 Novel interaction techniques such as VR, AR, and other telepresence technologies can be integrated to augment the social and virtual presence during ASMR videos.
-However, we want to remind the HCI community of the existance of sexual ASMR videos (S-ASMR) that are intentionally made for sexuality and sexual arousal [65].
-The design for intimacy needs to differentiate ASMR videos from S-ASMR videos, especially to avoid young kids accessing an S-ASMR video without parental guidance.
+However, we want to remind the HCI community that some ASMR videos were found to connect to sexuality and sexual arousal [5, 65, 67].
+The design for intimacy needs to be cautious with this potential side effect, especially when children use ASMR videos.